olicooper/abp-queryfilter-test/README.md

 The following known issues (non-exhaustive) are present in the solution:

 * :x: Collection filtering doesn't currently work because EF performs multiple calls to the database when loading collections when `QuerySplittingBehavior.SplitQuery` is used.
-* :x: Lazy/Eager/Implicit loading isn't considered nor is `IgnoreAutoIncludes` and entity tracking etc.
+* :x: Lazy/Eager/Implicit loading isn't considered nor is `IgnoreAutoIncludes`, entity tracking and [skip navigations](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-5.0/plan#many-to-many-navigation-properties-aka-skip-navigations) etc.
 * :x: Different DB providers implement things differently - Only Relational EF provider is currently implemented.
 * :heavy_check_mark: Queries are cached so updating queries is difficult when filters change - ~~If filters change at runtime, they don't take effect.~~
 * :x: Filters shouldn't be applied if the navigation items are not going to be loaded.